 - In 2011-2014, the current asthma prevalence was 8.8% among all adults.
 During this time period, asthma was more common among adults with obesity (11.1%) compared with adults in normal weight (7.1%) and overweight (7.8%) categories.

 - Women with obesity were more likely to have asthma than those in lower weight categories.
 Overall, women with obesity had higher current asthma prevalence (14.6%) compared with women in the normal weight (7.9%) and overweight (9.1%) categories.

 - Among adults aged 60 and over, there was a significant trend of increasing asthma prevalence with weight status: 7.0% among normal-weight adults; 9.1% among overweight adults; 11.6% among adults with obesity.

 - Among weight status subgroups, current asthma prevalence increased from 5.6% in 2001-2012 to 8.4% in 2013-2014 among adults in the overweight category.

 Are There any Natural Remedies for Asthma?

 There is much that can be done to prevent and treat asthma symptoms.
 Traditional prescription drugs have their place.
-Asthma can be a very dangerous condition, and these drugs can be effective to avoid crises’ in some patients.
-However, many folks are concerned about side effects from some of these drugs (many of them contain steroids), and are looking for safer more natural options.
+Asthma can be a very dangerous condition, and these drugs can be effective to avoid a crisis in some patients.
+However, many people have a concern about side effects from some of these drugs (many of them contain steroids) and look for safer more natural options.
 The good news is that there are many natural alternatives that have proven effective in fighting asthma.
 A recent cross-cultural study indicated that 81% of parents of children with asthma have sought alternative therapies to help their children.